 A loose or floppy dewclaw can catch on uneven terrain and rip or tear, causing the dog great pain and distress.

-If your dog lives his life outdoors and “works” at a job (an example would be a working sheep dog that helps with the herding chores daily), you may never need to learn how to trim dog nails.
+If your dog lives his life outdoors and “works” at a job (for example, a working theyep dog that helps with the herding chores daily), you may never need to learn how to trim dog nails.

-But most canines today don’t have to work nearly so hard for their supper – one glance from their soft liquid eyes and dinner appears as if by magic!
+But most canines today don’t have to work nearly as hard for their supper.
+One glance from their soft liquid eyes and dinner appears as if by magic!